-FULL PERFORMANCE KNOWLEDGE, SKILLS AND ABILITIES (cont'd)

-processes sufficient to read and interpret diagnostic treatment reports; physical and mental disabilities and their effects on the ability to perform work; standard tests used in evaluating and documenting mental and physical impairment; federal and State laws governing confidential personal information accessible in Social Security, medical evidence of record, and disability case files.
+FULL PERFORMANCE KNOWLEDGE, SKILLS AND ABILITIES (typically acquired on the job): [Working knowledge of: statewide medical community including hospitals, outpatient clinics, and physicians; medical terminology, physical and/or mental conditions and impairments, and/or disease processes sufficient to read and interpret diagnostic treatment reports; physical and mental disabilities and their effects on the ability to perform work; standard tests used in evaluating and documenting mental and physical impairment; federal and State laws governing confidential personal information accessible in Social Security, medical evidence of record, and disability case files.
 Ability to: use disability adjudication related computer programs to manage and process cases; write technical rationales using appropriate medical, vocational and legal terminology.
-Skill in: analyzing and evaluating medical, legal, and vocational data; documenting and adjudicating SSA initial disability cases.
+Skill in: analyzing and evaluating medical, legal, and vocational data; documenting and adjudicating SSA initial disability cases.]
+(These are identical to the Entry Level Knowledge, Skills and Abilities required for Disability Adjudicator II.)